 - Chiropractic manipulation

 - Cognitive behavioral therapy (CBT)

 Today, patients suffering from fibromyalgia may achieve the best possible outcomes due to recent and ongoing research.
-To get a diagnosis for your condition and start taking steps to reduce your pain, it’s best to talk to a pain doctor.
+To get a diagnosis for your condition and start taking steps to reduce your pain, it’s time to talk to a pain doctor.
 They can help find treatments that work and help you get your life back.
-Find a PainDoctor.com-certified pain doctor in your area by clicking the button below.
+Find a PainDoctor.com-certified pain specialist in your area by clicking the button below.

 - Abeles AM, Pillinger MH, Solitar BM, et al. Narrative review: the pathophysiology of fibromyalgia.
 Ann Intern Med.
 2007;146:726-734.

 - Anema C, Johnson M, Zeller JM, et al. Spiritual well-being of individuals with fibromyalgia syndrome: relationship with symptom patterns variability, uncertaintity, and psychological adaptation.
 Res Theory Nurs Pract.
 2009;23(1):8-22.